 Yaz and Yasmin, manufactured by Bayer HealthCare Pharmaceuticals, are the top-selling birth control pills in the United States.
 However, these products have been linked to blood clots, strokes, heart attacks and other health problems.

 If you believe that you or a loved has been sickened or injured as a result of taking Yaz or Yasmin, you have important legal rights and may be entitled to financial compensation.
 The prescription drug injury attorneys at the Louthian Law Firm, P.A. can help you understand your legal options and provide you with an uncommon level of experience and expertise.
-Call us at (803) 454-1200 or use our online contact form to arrange a free consultation.

 In the United States, at least 74 lawsuits have already been filed against Bayer by women who believe they have developed health problems as a result of taking Yaz or Yasmin.
 The problem is not confined to America.
 In Sweden, drug regulators recently launched an investigation into the death of a woman who was taking Yaz and whose death was caused by a pulmonary embolism.